NASCAR operations of Team Penske: Car No. 12 history

 Hornish returned for the full season in 2012, with expanded sponsorship from Alliance Truck Parts.
-Hornish had arguably his strongest season in stock cars to date after struggles in past Sprint Cup and Nationwide endeavors, scoring 10 top 5s and 22 top 10s en route to a fourth-place points finish.
+Hornish had arguably his strongest season in stock cars to date after struggles in past Sprint Cup and Nationwide endeavors, scoring ten top-fives and 22 top-tens en route to a fourth place points finish.

 Hornish returned to the car in 2013, and scored his second NASCAR victory at Las Vegas.
-He was a strong contender for the drivers' title, earning 4 poles, 16 top 5s, and 25 top 10s, but ultimately finished second to Austin Dillon in the final points standings, despite Dillon not winning a race.
+He was a strong contender for the drivers' title, earning four poles, sixteen top-fives, and 25 top-tens, but ultimately finished second to Austin Dillon in the final points standings, despite Dillon not winning a race.
 Hornish was left without a full-time ride, as longtime owner Roger Penske did not have any opportunities for his former champion, though he did say Hornish deserved another opportunity at NASCAR's top level.
 Sponsors Alliance Truck Parts, Würth, and Detroit Genuine Parts would move up to sponsor Brad Keselowski's Sprint Cup car in 2014.